• Facebook

 Sometimes in our existence, we might have to decide where to go, otherwise, as in the song by Jimmy Cliff, we might find ourselves “Sitting in Limbo”, waiting for someone to take us along a road that we have not chosen instead.

-The played notes mean much more than the written ones
+The notes you play say much more than the notes you write

 Wow! it’s getting late now.
 I had to tell you about my Cd ‘Miles of Blues‘.
 In truth, it’s not so easy to talk about our music.
 On more, the notes we play go deeper inside than the written ones, for those who listen to them, for those who still believe in them.